atsutahiroshi/holon/README.md

   * **Hiroshi Atsuta** - *Main Developer* - [atsutahiroshi](https://github.com/atsutahiroshi)

 ## License
-This project is licensed under the GNU Lesser General Public License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.